0x444454/mandelbr8/README.md

 ![screenshots](media/max_values.jpg)

-And this determines the choice of Q5.11.
+And this determines the choice of Q5.11 as a good compromise between density and overflow errors during calculation.

 ### Rendering